 Factors affecting profits

-At any given bitcoin price, the biggest factor influencing your profits is your costs, which are highly dependent on your mining machines.
+At any given Bitcoin price, the biggest factor influencing your profits is your costs, which are highly dependent on your mining machines.
 As such, electricity and the overall cost of your hardware are the main factors that influence your costs.

 Mining difficulty, payout schemes, and fees can also affect your profits.